 P. 184: If a work has more than seven authors, only the first six and the last author are listed in the bibliography.
 An ellipsis is used in place of the omitted author names.

-P. 199: Issue numbers should only be used if a journal is paginated by issue (i.e. page numbering begins with "1" again in every issue).
-To tell Citavi that a journal is paginated by issue, click Lists > Periodicals, and then double-click the journal name.
-On the Pagination dropdown menu, click By issue.
+P. 199: Issue numbers should not be used if a journal is paginated by volume (i.e. page numbering does not begin with "1" again in every issue).
+To tell Citavi that a journal is paginated by volume, click Lists > Periodicals, and then double-click the journal name.
+On the Pagination dropdown menu, click By volume.

 Frequently Asked Questions